sofia-fischer/philo-blog/content/posts/2024-09-evolutionary-architecture.md

 ### Orthogonal Coupling

-> “Two parts of an architecture may be orthogonally coupled if they serve two distinct purposes that still
+> Two parts of an architecture may be orthogonally coupled if they serve two distinct purposes that still
-> intersect to form a complete solution”
+> intersect to form a complete solution

 An example of such orthogonal coupling would be a service that is responsible for the business logic and a service that is responsible for monitoring the requests.

-{{< alert "circle-info" >}}
+{{< alert "comment" >}}
 I mark many things here as my opinion, as I am not sure if I got the concepts of the book correctly, and asked for help, but found the answers worth noting down my learnings, even if they might differ from the book.